wiire-a/bully/README.md

 to other programs, in that it exploits the (now well known) design flaw in the WPS specification.
 It has several advantages over the original reaver code.
 These include fewer dependencies, improved memory and cpu performance, correct handling of endianness, and a more robust set of options.
-It runs on Linux, and was specifically developed to run on embedded Linux systems (OpenWrt, etc) regardless of architecure.
+It runs on Linux, and was specifically developed to run on embedded Linux systems (OpenWrt, etc) regardless of architecture.

-Bully provides several improvements in the detection and handling of anomolous scenarios.
+Bully provides several improvements in the detection and handling of anomalous scenarios.
 It has been tested against access points from numerous vendors, and with differing configurations, with much success.